Skip to main content

 Yes.
 You can find more information on vehicle reservations by visiting the National Park Service website.

 Yes!
 Xanterra Travel Collection® operates 5 hotels that are located inside the park boundaries (Village Inn at Apgar, Lake McDonald Lodge, Rising Sun Motor Inn & Cabins, Many Glacier Hotel, and Swiftcurrent Motor Inn & Cabins).
-We also operate one hotel outside of the park, 18 miles from the West Entrance in Columbia Falls, Montana.
+We also operate one hotel, Cedar Creek Lodge, outside of the park, 18 miles from the West Entrance in Columbia Falls, Montana.

 Glacier National Park is a year-round park, however, the lodges and tours are only open/running between May-September each year.
 The seasonal dates vary year-to-year.